idvoretskyi/horizon-cloud/README.md

 ### How does Fusion Ops compare to Heroku?

-Fusion Ops to Fusion+RethinkDB is basically what Heroku was for Rails and MySQL at its inception.
+Fusion Ops to Fusion/RethinkDB is basically what Heroku was for Rails/MySQL at its inception.
 The major difference here is that we control most of the software stack, so we can have a much tighter integration between Fusion/RethinkDB and Fusion Ops, and offer people a much more compelling development and operations experience.